stlsmiths/vue-real-world/NOTES-Next Level.md

 :value="vmodelName"
 @input="(val) => modelName = val"
 ```
 Vue 2 by default applies inherited attrs to the enclosing element, i.e. the DIV in this case.

 To get around this ... add `inheritAtts: false` to the component definition and use `v-bind="$attrs"` on the target element.

+Also important: In order to pass BaseXXX element events up to the parent component (i.e. `@blur`) you
+need to define `v-on="$listeners"` (or similar) on the element to pass up.

+**NOTE:**  In this class (lesson 10) they introduce a bug where "$listeners" actually needs to be
+appended with "updateValue" to make this work okay !!

 #### Lesson 8 -  Reusable Form, BaseSelect